 These findings correspond with our driver distance findings which show there is a closer correlation between key driving stats for PGA and LPGA tour players than for amateur male and female golfers.

 What Is The Average Swing Speed By Age?

 For example if you are wondering ‘What is the average swing speed for a senior golfer?’ the answer will be different as your swing speed gets slower as you get older and will require you to purchase a specific driver for seniors for optimal performance.

-How To Improve your swing Speed In Golf?
+How To Increase Club Head Speed In Golf?

 To improve your swing speed there are four different key factors that you should focus on.
 By following them you will be in a great position to get 120mph swing speed like the pro’s.
 These factors are:

 - Golf Equipment

 - Physical Fitness

 Picking a great driver for distance such as the Callaway Epic Flash Driver that is designed for achieving great distance and consistency.
 Doing this would provide a great addition if you are looking to increase driver distance and to practice your drills to increase club head speed.

 These clubs will give you the maximum advantage when looking to add distance to your tee shots.
 They will also give you more confidence with your swing when looking to add club head speed to your golf swing on your drives.